Frick Art Research Library Photoarchive: Access and Digitization

 The Photoarchive is systematically digitizing its entire collection.
-High-resolution images and documentation for over 400,000 works of art are available online on Frick Digital Collections and in the library’s online catalog.
+High-resolution images and documentation for over 400,000 works of art are available online on Frick Digital Collections and in the library's online catalog.
 Both sites can be searched by artist, collection history, and multiple other criteria.
 Materials that are not digitized can be requested for consultation onsite in the Frick Art Research Library reading room.
-Its collection is frequently highlighted on The Frick Collection’s official social media pages with #FrickPhotoarchive and #PhotoarchiveFind.
+Its collection is frequently highlighted on The Frick Collection's official social media pages with #FrickPhotoarchive and #PhotoarchiveFind.

-The Frick Photoarchive is a founding member of PHAROS, the International Consortium of Photo Archives, which is committed to creating a digital research platform for comprehensive consolidated access to photo archive images and their associated scholarly documentation from its fourteen European and North American member institutions.
+The Frick Photoarchive is a founding member of PHAROS, the International Consortium of Photo Archives, a digital research platform for comprehensive consolidated access to photo archive images and their associated scholarly documentation from its thirteen (as of 2026) European and North American member institutions.
+It launched Artresearch.net in November 2025.